pfsense/docs/source/firewall/troubleshooting-blocked-log-entries-due-to-asymmetric-routing.rst

 activates rules for traffic to/from the static route networks which are much more permissive when it comes to creating states for TCP traffic and allowing it to pass.
-The rules allow any TCP packets, regardless of their flags, to create a state and also have the “*sloppy state*” type set which performs a less strict state match.
+The rules allow any TCP packets, regardless of their flags, to create a state and also have the "*sloppy state*" type set which performs a less strict state match.

 Manual Fix